 Woodbury Salterton C of E Primary School is a small mainstream village school with an inclusive ethos.
 We are committed to meeting the Special Educational Needs of pupils and ensuring that they make progress.
 In line with our mission statement we aim to provide a positive, happy and secure learning environment where everyone is valued and will be encouraged to do their best.
-We believe that the admissions' criteria should not discriminate against pupils with SEN or any disability and has due regard for the practice advocated in the Code of Practice, in that:
+Pupils at the school are aged between 2 and 11 years.
+We currently have 5 nursery and 48 school-aged children on role.